How to Build Confidence in Kids: 5 Self-Esteem Activities

-“I can do this!” your child says, determined while working through a difficult puzzle.
+It's all through small moments that help your child feel good.
+“I can do this!” your child might say while working on a difficult puzzle.
 It’s what every parent wants to hear and is also a sign of healthy self-esteem.

-Read on to learn how to raise a confident child who has a positive self-image.
+Read on to learn how to raise a confident, happy child who has a healthy self-esteem.

-Children begin developing self-esteem from the time they are born.
+Children start developing self-esteem from birth.
 Studies show that by the time children are 5 years old, they have developed a sense of self-esteem.
-While it may be surprising that a child’s self-image may already be established at this young age, self-esteem is simply a sum of many interactions and experiences.
+It's hard to believe that a child’s self-image may already be established at this young age.
+However, self-esteem is simply a sum of many interactions and experiences.

 So, when toddlers learn to crawl successfully, they build self-esteem.
 When parents smile and ask questions about their preschooler’s drawings, the child develops self-esteem.
 When older children prepare food for the whole family to enjoy and everyone is grateful, it builds their self-esteem.

-How to Raise a Confident Child with the Montessori Approach
+How to Build Confidence in Kids with the Montessori Approach

-Helping your child grow up with a healthy self-esteem is easy if you’re intentional about it.
+Helping your child grow up with healthy self-esteem is easy if you’re intentional about it.
 In particular, the Montessori philosophy can help guide you in how to build your child’s confidence.
-Here are some main points to consider.
+You can get started from birth!
+Here are some ways that you can help build confidence in your child.

 - “I noticed how hard you were concentrating!”